MPriess/crsmithdev.com/resources/posts/2013-09-02-a-blog-refresh-with-bootstrap-and-static.markdown

 ---
-title: A blog refresh with Bootstrap and Static
+title: A Blog Refresh with Bootstrap and Static
 ---

-## A blog refresh with Bootstrap 3 and Static
+## A Blog Refresh with Bootstrap 3 and Static

 ### Previously